 The Timekeeper’s function is to provide timing signals to most of the participants and to report specifically on the timing performance of topics speakers, prepared speakers and evaluators.
 The reports also remind the audience of the names of each person (and their subject).

-Using the most up-to-date programme as a checklist, review the activities to be timed – all timings are printed down the right hand column in the form: e.g. 3 / 4 / 5 is for the Green card at 3 minutes // Yellow at 4 // Red at 5.
+Using the most up-to-date agenda as a checklist, review the activities to be timed – all timings are printed down the right hand column in the form: e.g. 3 / 4 / 5 is for the Green card at 3 minutes // Yellow at 4 // Red at 5.
 The card is held up at the appropriate time and kept up until superseded by the next colour.

 AT THE MEETING